csc-training/hip-programming/exercise-instructions.md

 ftn  -I$HIPFORT_HOME/include/hipfort/amdgcn "-DHIPFORT_ARCH=\"amd\"" -L$HIPFORT_HOME/lib -lhipfort-amdgcn $LIB_FLAGS -o main <fortran_code>.o hip_kernels.o
 ```
 This option gives enough flexibility for calling HIP libraries from Fortran or for a mix of OpenMP/OpenACC offloading to GPUs and HIP kernels/libraries.
+**Note** HIPFORT provides as well the `hipfc` script which can be used to compilations in which the linking is also done using fortran, but it is more difficult to integrate with `make` when working with big projects.

 ## Mahti
 In case LUMI is inaccessible during the training, we can use Mahti as a backup.